-In order to qualify to pass the interview, candidates must receive at least half of the marks available in each of the headings referred to above.
+Candidates must receive at least half of the marks available in each of the competencies.
+In addition, they must reach a minimum standard in order to be considered for a role/ inclusion on a panel.
 Candidates can draw on relevant work experience and/or experiences gained outside their work experience to demonstrate their ability or potential.